 Value Meaning SMB2_CHANNEL_NONE 0x00000000 No channel information is present in the request.
-The WriteChannelInfoOffset and WriteChannelInfoLength fields MUST be set to zero by the client and MUST be ignored by the server.

-Value Meaning SMB2_CHANNEL_RDMA_V1 0x00000001 One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by WriteChannelInfoOffset and WriteChannelInfoLength fields.
-SMB2_CHANNEL_RDMA_V1_INVALIDATE 0x000000002 This flag is not valid for the SMB 3.0 dialect.
-One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by the WriteChannelInfoOffset and WriteChannelInfoLength fields.
+The RemainingBytes.
+WriteChannelInfoOffset and WriteChannelInfoLength fields MUST be set to zero by the client and MUST be ignored by the server.
+SMB2_CHANNEL_RDMA_V1 0x00000001 One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by RemainingBytes.
+WriteChannelInfoOffset and WriteChannelInfoLength fields.
+SMB2_CHANNEL_RDMA_V1_INVALIDATE 0x00000002 This flag is not valid for the SMB 3.0 dialect.
+One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by the RemainingBytes.
+WriteChannelInfoOffset and WriteChannelInfoLength fields.
 The server is requested to perform remote invalidation when responding to the request as specified in [MS-SMBD] section 3.1.4.2.

-- RemainingBytes (4 bytes): The number of subsequent bytes the client intends to write to the file after this operation completes.
-This value is provided to facilitate write caching and is not binding on the server. - WriteChannelInfoOffset (2 bytes): For the SMB 2.0.2 and 2.1 dialects, this field MUST NOT be used and MUST be reserved.
+RemainingBytes (4 bytes): The number-For the SMB 3.x dialect family and the Channel field of subsequentthe request contains SMB2 CHANNEL RDMA V1 or SMB2 CHANNEL RDMA V1 INVALIDATE, this field contains the length, in bytes the client intends to write to the file after this operation completes.
+This value is provided to facilitate write caching and is not binding on the server, of the data being written.

+- WriteChannelInfoOffset (2 bytes): For the SMB 2.0.23.x dialect family and 2.1 dialects, this field MUST NOT be used and MUST be reserved.
 The client MUST set this field to 0, and the server MUST ignore it on receipt.
-For the SMB 3.x dialect family, it contains the offset, in bytes, from the beginning of the SMB2 header to the channel data as specified by the Channel field of the request. - WriteChannelInfoLength (2 bytes): For the SMB 2.0.2 and SMB 2.1 dialects, this field MUST NOT be used and MUST be reserved.
+For the SMB 3.x dialect familythe Channel field of the request contains SMB2 CHANNEL RDMA V1 or SMB2 CHANNEL RDMA V1 INVALIDATE, it contains the offset, in bytes, from the beginning of the SMB2 header to the channel data as specified by the Channel field of the request. - WriteChannelInfoLength (2 bytes): For the SMB 2.0.2 and SMB 2.1 dialects, this field MUST NOT be used and MUST be reserved.
 The client MUST set this field to 0, and the server MUST ignore it on receipt.
-For the SMB 3.x dialect family, it contains the length, in bytes, of the channel data as specified by the Channel field of the request. - Flags (4 bytes): A Flags field indicates how to process the operation.
+For the SMB 3.x dialect family3.x dialect family and the Channel field of the request contains SMB2 CHANNEL RDMA V1 or SMB2 CHANNEL RDMA V1 INVALIDATE, it contains the length, in bytes, of the channel data as specified by the Channel field of the request. - Flags (4 bytes): A Flags field indicates how to process the operation.
 This field MUST be constructed using zero or more of the following values:

-Value Meaning SMB2_WRITEFLAG_WRITE_THROUGH 0x00000001 The server performs File write-through on the write operation.
+Value Meaning SMB2_WRITEFLAG_WRITE_THROUGH 0x000000001 The server performs File write-through on the write operation.
 This value is not valid for the SMB 2.0.2 dialect.
 SMB2_WRITEFLAG_WRITE_UNBUFFERED 0x00000002 File buffering is not performed.
 This bit is not valid for the SMB 2.0.2, 2.1, and 3.0 dialects.